Municipal Police (Indonesia): Authority

+Management

+The Satpol PP's purpose is to assist regional heads (provincial governors, city mayors and/or regents) in enforcing regional regulations and administering public order and public security.

+The Satpol PP is formed in every province, city, and/or regency under the auspices of the Ministry of Home Affairs.

 Differences with the National Police (Polri)

 There has been some confusion and mix-up about the roles and responsibilities of the municipal police units and the Indonesian National Police among the general public.

 Generally, the municipal police enforces the policies and laws of the local government's regulation, therefore answering to their respective area's head of government.

 Meanwhile, the Indonesian National Police enforces the Indonesian national constitutional laws and regulations.
-Both acts as law enforcement agencies but the Satpol PP report to the local governor, mayor and/or regent, meanwhile the Indonesian National Police reports to the Chief of the Indonesian National Police (Kapolri) which then is responsible to the President.
+They report to the Chief of the Indonesian National Police (Kapolri) which then is responsible to the President.

 Operationally, both law enforcement institutions coordinate with each other in implementing law enforcement duties throughout Indonesia.
 Arrests made towards members of the public suspected of breaking any law concerned with the constitution of the country is done by the Indonesian National Police, the Satpol PP meanwhile may arrest people in a situational scenario but has to hand it over to the police.

 The Satpol PP are not armed meanwhile the police are armed.
-Generally, the police has more authority than the Satpol PP in the area of law enforcement.